Why No Google Chrome Master Password For Saved Passwords?

 Because the passwords are stored in a database (in %UserProfile%\AppData\Local\Google\Chrome\User Data\Default\Login Data) you can also use a tool such as Nirsoft’s Chromepass to read this database and get a full list of all these usernames/passwords – e.g. to save them to a text file to print off.
 We look at how secure your saved passwords are in Chrome – and compare it to Firefox.

-How Chrome Stores Saved Passwords – Chrome encrypts these passwords using your Windows logon password.
+How Chrome Stores Saved Passwords – Chrome encrypts them using your Windows logon password.

 - Can another user account on your computer read them?
 No, not unless they know your user account password.